-5.10 The Designated Safeguarding Leads in each school has ultimate lead responsibility for child protection.
-Their role includes managing child protection referrals, working with other agencies, undertaking specific safeguarding training and raising awareness of all child protection policies and procedures.
+5.10 The Designated Safeguarding Leads in school has ultimate lead responsibility for child protection.
+Their role (set out in Annex C) includes managing child protection referrals, working with other agencies, understanding the filtering and monitoring systems and processes in place, undertaking specific safeguarding training and raising awareness of all child protection policies and procedures.
 They ensure that everyone in school (including temporary staff, volunteers and contractors) has access to these procedures and that they are used appropriately.
-They act as a source of advice and support for other staff on child protection matters and ensure that timely referrals to are made to Children's Services (MASH+ (Multi-agency Safeguarding Hub) or for Early Help Family Support Assessment, as appropriate) in accordance with current SET procedures.
+They act as a source of advice and support for other staff on child protection matters and ensure that timely referrals are made to Children's Services (MASH+ Multi-agency Safeguarding Hub) or for Early Help Family Support Assessment Team, as appropriate) in accordance with current SET procedures.
 They work with the Local Authority and other agencies as required and ensure that information is shared appropriately.

-5.11 If, for any reason, the Designated Safeguarding Lead is unavailable, the Deputy Designated Safeguarding Leads, who are trained to the same standard as the Designated Safeguarding Lead, will act in their absence.
+5.11 If, for any reason, the Designated Safeguarding Lead is unavailable, the Deputy Designated Safeguarding Lead, who is trained to the same standard as the Designated Safeguarding Lead, will act in their absence.

-5.12 All staff in Portico Academy Trust have a responsibility to provide a safe learning environment in which the children can learn.
-Any child may benefit from early help and all staff members are aware of the local early help processes and their role in it.
+5.12 All staff in our school have a responsibility to provide a safe learning environment in which our children can learn.
+Any child may benefit from early help and all staff members are aware of the local early help process and our role in it.
 They are also aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection.
-All Trust staff members are aware of and follow relevant school processes (as set out in individual schools' policies) and are aware of how to make a referral to social care and/or the police, if there is a need to do so.
+All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to social care and/or the police, if there is a need to do so.
 If staff have any concerns about a child's welfare, they should act on them immediately and speak with the Designated Safeguarding Lead (or a deputy).
 They should not assume that others have taken action.